 Why Knowing a Second Language Can Benefit Your Career

-In a multicultural and interconnected world, knowing a second language has many benefits.
-Knowing another language not only improves your brain health, but it can also open you up to so many possibilities!
-So whether you’re multilingual or you’re just starting to learn, here’s a few reasons why knowing a second language can help in your career - including experiences from Get Schooled staff!
+In a multicultural and interconnected world, knowing another language not only improves your brain health, but it can also open you up to so many possibilities!
+Whether you’re multilingual or are just starting to learn, here’s a few reasons why knowing a second language can help in your career– including experiences from Get Schooled staff!

 More job opportunities

-With companies continuing to expand on a global level, employers are increasingly looking for candidates who can communicate in different languages.
-When applying for jobs, having a second language listed on your resume can give you a competitive edge and will help you stand out among other applicants.
+With many companies expanding on a global level, employers are always looking for candidates who can communicate in different languages.
+When applying for jobs, having a second language listed on your resume can give you a competitive edge and will help you stand out from other applicants.
 It can even open more opportunities for higher-paying jobs!
 Knowing multiple languages is also highly beneficial for various career paths and professions, including journalists, teachers, lawyers, interpreters/translators, flight attendants, and more!

 Build relationships and expand your network

 Speaking more than one language can help you make meaningful connections while building your network, or even while on the job.
-It can be difficult to translate expressions, ideas, and emotions from one language to another as it can feel unnatural or disconnected - speaking with your colleagues, coworkers, or customers in their native language can allow you to build trust with each other and have genuine conversations.
+It can be difficult to translate expressions, ideas, and emotions from one language to another, as it can feel unnatural or disconnected.
+Speaking with your colleagues or customers in their native language can allow you to build trust with each other and have genuine conversations.
 This can also help you expand your perspectives and better understand different cultures, therefore being more appreciative and open to new ideas.

 Ready to learn a new language or two?
 Sign up for one of the free resources below to start!

 How knowing a second language helps us at Get Schooled!